-7.10 The inland fisheries is classified broadly into two categories i.e. (i) Fresh water fisheries and (ii) brackish water fisheries.
-The fresh water fishery sources comprise 1,19,681 hectares of small and big tanks and ponds, 2,00,379 hectares of small (area above 10 ha.) medium and large reservoirs, 1,80,000 hectares of fresh water lakes swamps bheels and 1,71,186 hectares water area of rivers and canals.
+7.11 The inland fisheries are classified broadly into two categories, i.e., (i) Fresh water fisheries and (ii) brackish water fisheries.
+The fresh water fishery sources comprise 1,19,681 hectares of small and big tanks and ponds, 2,00,379 hectares of small (area above 10 ha.) medium and large reservoirs, 1,80,000 hectares of fresh water lakes, swamps etc. and 1,71,186 hectares water area of rivers and canals.
 Similarly, the brackish water area comprises 79,000 hectares of Chilika Lake, 2, 97,850 ha. of estuaries, 32,587 ha. of brackish water tanks and 8,100 ha. of backwater.

-7.11 It has been proposed to continue different ongoing schemes like production of quality spawn, development of reservoir fisheries and development of inland fisheries through FFDAs etc. During 2006-07 an amount of Rs.175.10 lakh had been spent under programme component like training & subsidy by the G.O.I. & State Govt. and an amount of Rs.
-144.04 lakh had been spent under the salary head by the state Government.
+7.12 It has been proposed to continue different ongoing schemes like production of quality spawn, development of reservoir fisheries and development of inland fisheries ECONOMIC SURVEY through FFDAs etc. During 2007-08 an amount of Rs.355.93 lakh had been spent under Fishery programmes by the FFDA.